-(a) Number of securities to be issued upon exercise of (b) Weighted-average exercise price of such (c) Number of securities remaining available for future issuance under equity compensation plans Plan category outstanding options, warrants and rights outstanding options, warrants and rights (1) (excluding securities reflected in column (a)) Equity compensation plans approved by security holders 46,502,000 (2) 78.31 27,104,584 (3) Equity compensation plans not approved by security holders N/A N/A N/A TOTAL 46,502,000 (2) 78.31 27 ,104 ,584 (3)
+(c) (a) Number of securities Number of securities (b) remaining available for to be issued Weighted-average future issuance under upon exercise of exercise price of such equity compensation plans outstanding options, outstanding options, (excluding securities reflected Plan category warrants and rights warrants and rights (1) in column (a)) Equity compensation plans approved by security holders 46,502,000 (2) 78.31 27,104,584 (3) Equity compensation plans not approved by security holders N/A N/A N/A TOTAL 46,502,000 (2) 78.31 27,104,584 (3)

-(1) The weighted average price does not take into account the shares issuable upon vesting of outstanding restricted stock units, which have no exercise price.

-(2) Includes 2,746,115 shares of common stock issuable upon the exercise of outstanding stock options assumed in the 2010 acquisition of Smith International, Inc. and the 2016 acquisition of Cameron.

-(3) Includes 92,312 shares of common stock issuable under Schlumberger's 2004 Stock and Deferral Plan for Non-Employee Directors.
+- (1) The weighted average price does not take into account the shares issuable upon vesting of outstanding restricted stock units, which have no exercise price. - (2) Includes 2,746,115 shares of common stock issuable upon the exercise of outstanding stock options assumed in the 2010 acquisition of Smith International, Inc. and the 2016 acquisition of Cameron. - (3) Includes 92,312 shares of common stock issuable under Schlumberger's 2004 Stock and Deferral Plan for Non-Employee Directors.

-Equity compensation plans approved by Schlumberger stockholders include the 2013 Schlumberger Omnibus Incentive Plan; the 2010 Schlumberger Omnibus Stock Incentive Plan; the French Sub Plan under the 2010 Schlumberger Omnibus Stock Incentive Plan, as amended; the Schlumberger Discounted Stock Purchase Plan, as amended; the Schlumberger 2004 Stock and Deferral Plan for Non-Employee Directors; the Schlumberger 2008 Stock Incentive Plan, as amended; the Schlumberger 2005 Stock
+Equity compensation plans approved by Schlumberger stockholders include the 2013 Schlumberger Omnibus Incentive Plan; the 2010 Schlumberger Omnibus Stock Incentive Plan; the French Sub Plan under the 2010 Schlumberger Omnibus Stock Incentive Plan, as amended; the Schlumberger Discounted Stock Purchase Plan, as amended; the Schlumberger 2004 Stock and Deferral Plan for Non-Employee Directors; the Schlumberger 2008 Stock Incentive Plan, as amended; the Schlumberger 2005 Stock Incentive Plan, as amended; the Schlumberger 2001 Stock Option Plan, as amended; and the Schlumberger 1998 Stock Option Plan, as amended.